 Interdisciplinary Study and Double Majors

 Many undergraduates study economics in conjunction with an interdisciplinary major or minor.
 The International Studies adjunct major entails course work in the social sciences and humanities and draws on economics for the study of international trade, comparative economic systems, and developing nations.
-Urban Studies adjunct majors often do their required companion major in economics.

 For students of high mathematical ability, the honors program in Mathematical Methods in the Social Sciences (MMSS) offers a unique opportunity to obtain rigorous training in the formal analytical methods of contemporary social science research.
 MMSS students must complete a major in one of the social sciences, and here again economics is a popular choice.